AparAhuja/Phoenix/README.md

-# Phoenix
+# Project Phoenix
+Phoenix is simulation platform to study microbial growth.
-Simulation of microbial growth for game theoretic analysis of various evolutionary strategies.
+For example.
+It can be used for game theoretic analysis of various evolutionary strategies.